chrisknight23/BrandPOS/src/components/common/TipButton/README.md

 ## Animation Details

-- **Layout Animations**: Uses layoutId for smooth transitions between normal and selected states
+- **Layout Animations**: Uses `layoutId` for smooth transitions between normal and selected states
 - **Background Color**: Transitions from blue (#1189D6) to green (#00B843) when selected
-- **Scale Effect**: Applies a spring-based scale reduction (0.9) on tap for tactile feedback
+- **Scale Effect**: Applies a spring-based scale reduction (0.9) on tap for tactile feedback (only in non-selected state)
-- **Text Sizing**: Text size increases from 70px to 120px when selected, with coordinated layout animation
+- **Text Sizing**: Text size increases from 70px to 120px when selected, with coordinated layout animation using a separate `layoutId` for text
-- **Expansion**: Button expands to fill the available space when selected (800px × 500px)
+- **Expansion**: Button expands to fill the available space when selected (800px × 500px) with absolute positioning
+- **Z-Index Management**: Selected button gets z-index: 50 to appear above other elements
-- **Customizable**: All animation properties can be overridden by parent components
+- **Customizable**: All animation properties can be overridden by parent components via the `animate`, `initial`, and `transition` props

 ## Default Transitions

 - **Layout**: Spring animation with stiffness: 300, damping: 30
 - **Background Color**: Tween animation with duration: 0.3s
 - **Tap Scale**: Spring animation with stiffness: 200, damping: 25

+## Implementation Notes

+- The component uses separate layout animation IDs for the container and text to ensure smooth transitions
+- Button styling changes completely when in selected state, becoming absolutely positioned in the center
+- The tap animation is conditionally applied only when the button is not in selected state
+- Text animations are coordinated with container animations through matching transition timing